The bees are coming!

 anyway!
 You'll need to place a lot of

 type) in order to keep the bees from reaching your queen.

 The game has several options that you will use throughout the project,

 python3 [ants.py|ants_gui.py] [OPTIONS] Run the Ants vs. SomeBees project. -h, --help Prints this help message -t, --ten Start with ten food -f, --full Loads a full layout and assault plan -w, --water Loads a full layout with water -i, --insane Loads a difficult assault plan

 You have also been provided a testing file

-series of unit tests for the project.
-To test your project, you can run
+runs a series of unit tests for the project.
+To test your project, you can

--vgenerates more verbose output.
-If you would like to learn more about Python's built-in unit testing framework, read the documentation on the unittest module.
+If you would like to learn more about Python's built-in unit testing framework, read the documentation of the unittest module.
 Most problems have associated tests.
 Make sure that the tests for each problem pass before moving on.

-Problem 1 (3 pts).
-Answer the following written questions in the file
+Problem 1 (0 pts).
+Answer the following questions with your partner

 runis not a method)!